jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 ### 5 Interpretation
 (1) In this Act, unless the context otherwise requires,—
   - **Access Panel** means the Access Panel established by regulations made under section 63
-  - **allocation period** means the quota year or years for which export licences are allocated in accordance with section 26
   - **amalgamation date** means the date on which the new co-op amalgamation becomes effective
   - **application period** means a period set by new co-op as an application period under section 75
   - **associated person** has the meaning given by subsection (2)